Sardine vs Tuna - Health impact and Nutrition Comparison

 According to research, gamma-tocopherol (gT) has favorable cardiovascular benefits due to its anti-inflammatory action.
 (6)

 Diabetes therapy is based on dietary recommendations, including changes in the quality of dietary fat.
-The danger associated with somewhat increased blood glucose concentrations with an omega-3–enriched diet may be offset by beneficial effects on lipoprotein concentrations.
+The danger associated with increased blood glucose concentrations with an omega-3–enriched diet may be offset by beneficial effects on lipoprotein concentrations.

 According to several papers, a high-fat diet supplemented with fish oil improved metabolic characteristics linked with type 2 diabetes, such as decreased glucose tolerance and hepatic steatosis.
 (8)